oizin/oizin.github.io/gp-linear.md

 Oisín Fitzgerald, May 2021

 @@boxed
-A look at section 6.4 to 6.? of:
+A look at section 6.4 of:

 Bishop C.M.
 (2006).
 Pattern recognition and machine learning.
 Springer.